 In order to get the website back up in the rankings and knock out the competition, new content had to be published on a regular basis.
-And I simply didn’t have the time for that anymore because my focus is on my other websites.
-So I made the decision to sell the website.
+And I simply didn’t have the time for that anymore because my focus was on my other websites.
+So I eventually made the decision to sell the website.

 Why Empire Flippers?

 There are several website brokers out there that you can use to help sell your website.
 Most Internet marketers are familiar with Flippa and Empire Flippers as two of the biggest brokers.

 For me it was clear right from the start that I didn’t want to sell the site through Flippa.
 If you’re a regular visitor of the Flippa marketplace, you will know that it has a lot of garbage websites for sale.